AVG Technologies: Software

+AVG AntiVirus

 AVG is best-known for its antivirus product.
 AVG AntiVirus is a freeware program that relies heavily on heuristic analysis to determine if a program's code is behaving like malicious software.
 It scans a computer's documents, programs, and emails for suspicious behavior, then rates each file's risk based on its behavior and alerts the user of files with a high rating.
 AVG Antivirus has features intended to protect the user's PC from malware, phishing, and viruses.
 It also has firewall, identity protection, anti-ransomware, anti-spam, and webcam control features for paid users.